 This image was taken inside the doors from the post “Your Barn Door’s Open”.
 The two windows against the back wall are the windows creating the secondary subject of that image.

-(That is not a pen or other tool in his glove; that is the lens of his welding helmet.
 And just in case you’ve wondered if I really am the typo master, I’ve inserted a typo in my watermark.
 Damn)